What Are the Cheapest Campervans in the UK?

 Generally, no. Even for self-built campervans, the cost of parts, materials, labour, and tools all add up, increasing the overall value of the vehicle.
 A good-quality conversion for a classic model can cost upwards of £40,000, with newer vans costing even more.

 It really depends.
 Affordability isn’t just about the initial purchase price – it depends on long-term costs too.
-While a T25 or T4 may be cheaper to buy, repairs and maintenance costs can add up quickly, potentially costing more than a newer camper conversion which also comes with a manufacturer’s warranty.
+While a T25 or T4 may be cheaper to buy, they may need more repairs and maintenance than a newer campervan, which also comes with a manufacturer’s warranty.
+Owning a classic camper can also be a lot of fun – if you’re looking for a camper with character and have time for lots of TLC.

 The price will also vary depending on the size of the campervan.
 Small campers such as the VW Caddy are more affordable than mid-size or large vans, but they may not be suitable for your needs.

-When thinking about long-term affordability, consider specialist campervan insurance, fuel economy, MOTs and servicing, availability of parts, and maintenance costs.
+When thinking about long-term affordability, consider specialist campervan insurance, fuel economy, MOTs and servicing, availability of parts, and maintenance costs, as well as the initial purchase price.

 At Just Kampers Insurance, we’ve been providing specialist campervan insurance since 1998.
 Whether you own a self-built camper, a classic model, or a modern van, we’re here to help.